Home » Course » Main Course

 I typically don’t freeze pasta and only cook pasta when ready to eat.
 You can store leftover cooked pasta in the refrigerator though.

-Highly recommend pairing this meal with some of my favorites below:
+Highly recommend pairing Creamy Italian Sausage Pasta with some of my favorite side dishes such as:

 Every now and then we even fancy it up by pouring a glass of wine, make a cheese platter as the antipasto, as the Italians would call it, and turn this into fun romantic date night at home.